databricks/spark-pr-dashboard/README.md

 4. Create a `settings.cfg` file (see `settings.cfg.template`)
 5. Run `dev_appserver.py .` and browse to [http://localhost:8080](http://localhost:8080) to view the application.

+Initially, the dashboard will be empty because the dev appserver doesn't run the cron job that updates issues.
+To trigger the job manually, browse to [http://localhost:8000/cron](http://localhost:8000/cron) and hit "Run now".

 ## License